juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/02 Using useSelect and useDispatch.md

-# **Using `useSelect` and `useDispatch` in the WordPress Data Layer**
+# 7.2: Using useSelect and useDispatch

 The WordPress Data Layer provides a powerful way to manage state within block editor components.
-Two essential hooks, `useSelect` and `useDispatch`, play a crucial role in fetching, managing, and updating WordPress data.
+Two essential hooks, [`useSelect`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#useselect) and [`useDispatch`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#usedispatch), play a crucial role in fetching, managing, and updating WordPress data.
 This lesson will explore how to effectively use these hooks to interact with the WordPress data store.

 ## **`useSelect`**

-The `useSelect` hook is a React Hook that allows you to retrieve data from the WordPress data store and subscribe to changes in that data.
+The [`useSelect`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#useselect) hook is a React Hook that allows you to retrieve data from the WordPress data store and subscribe to changes in that data.
 It's important to note that `useSelect` can only be used inside React components.

 ### **Fetching Data with `useSelect`**